-How We’ve Adapted HIPAA Video to Meet the GDPR
+How We’ve Adapted Telemedicine Platform to Meet the GDPR

 In past few years we’ve seen more than a few failures to protect user data on part of the most renowned companies of the digital world.
 This just used to happen.
 With so many great things brought by innovation, privacy and ethical data policies seem to have taken a priority a bit lower than what was due.